woubraim/Multi-agents-holonic-search/README.md

 Requirements

     SARL: This project is developed in SARL, so SARL must be installed and configured in your environment.
-    Janus Platform: The Janus platform is required for SARL projects; configure it accordingly.

 Running the Project